NeoLorenzo/productivity-pwa/README.md

 ## 🔜 Upcoming Features

-- Add a way to select and delete sessions from the history page.
 - Add a way to edit sessions in session history.
 - Improve the mobile usability of the session history table.

-- Create a profile view which shows stats, such as streaks.
+- Create a profile page which shows stats, such as streaks.
 - Move sign out and settings buttons to the new profile view.

 - Add functionality to save to local storage first and sync to Firebase after, enabling offline mode.